• TMF Pre Operation Check List

 Image

 Never underestimate the importance of a reliable truck mounted forklift to your delivery operations.
 Because they are often considered the “heart” of projects of all sizes, a truck mounted forklift inspection isn’t just a nice “extra” to have every year or so when the time to replace parts has come.
 On the contrary, according to OSHA, you should perform a forklift check every day before using the machine.
 We understand that the process can be overwhelming, but don’t worry – we’ve put together a quick primer on everything you need to do to keep your truck mounted forklift in good shape.
-Click Here to view a PDF version of our truck mounted maintenance checklist!

 What Must be Done Daily Before Using a Truck Mounted Forklift?